 After reading this report, though, it appears that the information available has resulted in a conclusion of no wrongdoing.
-From a legal perspective the Virginia State Police concluded that no traffic laws that were broken by the driver.
-Based on these report, it appears that the bus was coming to a stop with it’s yellow lights flashing but it had not come to a complete stop yet.
-The red flashing lights and stop sign that are triggered when the bus completes its stop were not yet on.
+From a legal perspective, the Virginia State Police concluded that no traffic laws were broken by the driver.
+Based on these reports, it appears that the bus was coming to a stop with its yellow lights flashing but it had not come to a complete stop yet.
+The red flashing lights and stop signs that is triggered when the bus completes its stop were not yet on.

 But there appears to be more to this story and some lessons that we can all learn.

 1. No criminal charges will be brought per VSP

 A person driving a motor vehicle shall stop such vehicle when approaching, from any direction, any school bus which is stopped on any highway, private road or school driveway for the purpose of taking on or discharging children, the elderly, or mentally or physically handicapped persons, and shall remain stopped until all the persons are clear of the highway, private road or school driveway and the bus is put in motion; any person violating the foregoing is guilty of reckless driving.

 Code § 46.2-859 (Emphasis added).